DanielIdoko/DanielIdoko/README.md

 ## 🌱 Fun Facts
 - 💡 I started as a frontend developer and fell in love with backend systems later.
-- ✨ Coding keeps me focused while coding.
+- ✨ Music keeps me focused while coding.

 ---